Our history

 1996

-In 1996, the ministry of the Cleveland church was taken over by Dr. Titus Coltea (1996-1997) whose motto was.
-"The Word of God is the Supreme Law, memorize it".
-Inspiration Col. 3:16.
-Although he only lasted a year, the theme of his sermons entitled The Power of the Word and the Christian Vision had a decisive impact on the life of the church.
-Also through Dr. Coltea, the church met Dr. Sammy Tippit, an American evangelist of importance for Romania and the Romanians in the Diaspora.
-Also in 1996, the church in Cleveland opened a radio program, entitled Romanian Christian Voice, through the radio station WCCD-1000 in Cleveland.
+In 1996, the ministry of the Cleveland church was taken over by Dr. Titus Coltea (1996-1997), whose motto was “The Word of God is the Supreme Law; memorize it,” based on Colossians 3:16.
+Although he only served for a year, the themes of his sermons such as “The Power of the Word,” and “The Christian Vision,” had a decisive impact on the church’s life.
+Also, through Dr. Coltea, the church met Dr. Sammy Tippit, an American evangelist of importance for Romania and the Romanians in the Diaspora.
+Also, in 1996, the church began a radio program entitled Romanian Christian Voice in Cleveland.

 Titus Colţea, 1996-1997